 Mac

-Mac has posted on a variety of topics including,
+Mac posted on a variety of topics including,

 classification of internet resources,